mufasa159/dash-frontend/README.md

 |Start Date    | Nov 13, 2021  |
 |Status        | In Progress |

-Note: It's meant to run locally (authentication stuff felt too frustrating to code), but there's a **[demo](https://pmsdashboard.herokuapp.com)** version available (without NewsAPI)
+Note: It's meant to run locally (authentication stuff felt too frustrating to code), but there's a **[demo](https://pmsdashboard.herokuapp.com)** version available (without NewsAPI).
 Also, this is what it supposed to look like when run locally:

 ![pmsdash-screenshot](/assets/screenshots/pmsdashboard_2022-03-30.png "PMS Dash")